 I know most of these won’t even take 5 minutes, but if you get distracted at all, your one-minute task can easily take longer.
 So I plan for everything on my list to take 5 minutes.
 That way I can be sure to get them done.

-Here are some of the tasks on my 5-Minute List–you’ll notice they aren’t all work related.
+Here are some of the tasks on my 5-Minute List.
+You’ll notice they aren’t all work related.
 Increasing productivity and streamlining can be applied to both personal and business tasks.